-This article is designed to give artists a background and information on how to create a still life in charcoal that has a sensitive representation of dramatic light and shadow.
+This article is designed to give artists background information on how to create a still life in charcoal that has a sensitive representation of dramatic light and shadow.
 I will explain how to create and gather the materials and supplies needed to create the drawing and give advice about how to set up the still life using everyday items.
 I will give pointers on how best to arrange the items in the still life set-up to create an interesting and beautiful composition.

 This project is easy to complete and does not require exotic or expensive materials.
 As you read this information, I hope you will agree that creating tonal drawings using this method is a great way to explore and enhance one's creativity and drawing skills.

-Some Background Information
+Background Information and Key Terms

 Our subject matter for this drawing is going to be a "still life," which refers to an arrangement of inanimate objects, presented in a fashion that is pleasing to the eye.
 We will discuss a bit about how to compose this arrangement later in the article.
 The objects you choose for your still life are entirely up to you.
-You may wish to group objects with a similar shape, or size; but it is preferable to include a variety of shapes and sizes.
+You may wish to group objects with a similar shape or size, but it is preferable to include a variety of shapes and sizes.
 The items you choose can be ordinary household objects (pitchers, vases, flowers, fruit, etc.), really there are no rules here—just find things that appeal to you.

-Our drawing will be a "tonal" or "value" drawing, meaning we will focus on portraying the light and shadows that are created when we shine a dramatic light on the collection of objects in our still life arrangement.
-While we will be using lines to render some of the drawing, we will be primarily interested in portraying the still life by showing light and shadow as we see it in our arrangement.
+Our drawing will be a "tonal" or "value" drawing, meaning we will focus on portraying the light and shadows that are created when we shine a dramatic light on the collection of objects in our still-life arrangement.
+While we will be using lines to render parts of the drawing, we will be primarily interested in portraying the still life by showing light and shadow as we see it in our arrangement.
 The terms "tone" and "value" refer to the lightness and darkness of objects (and the highlights and shadows created when a light source hits these objects) in a drawing.

 To set up the still life, experiment with various arrangements of the objects you have chosen until the composition satisfies you.
-Also take the time to try casting your light source from various angles until you have a variety of highlights and shadows that pleases you.
+Also, take the time to try casting your light source from various angles until you have a variety of highlights and shadows that pleases you.
 It is usually preferred to have the light cast at a "severe" angle to give the arrangement distinct and dramatic shadows.

 Before you begin, you will need to compile some supplies and materials.
 It's best to get everything you need to complete the drawing before you begin.
 That way you won't need to interrupt your work to track something down.

-First I would suggest you get together those still life objects you wish to draw.
+- Still Life Objects: First I would suggest you get together those still life objects you wish to draw.
 Take some time to work through the arrangement and make sure that it is configured in a way that is pleasing to your eye.
 Make sure that you don't have too many objects.
 If you have too many items, your drawing will be overcrowded and you will be overwhelmed when you attempt to draw it.
 Five or six items should suffice.

-Now let's turn our attention to the drawing materials you will need.
+- Charcoal: Now let's turn our attention to the drawing materials you will need.
 Obviously, you will need charcoal—I like vine charcoal, but any form will work.
 Whatever form of charcoal you choose, make sure it is of the "medium" or "soft" variety.
 You will also need a stick of white charcoal.

-When you make the toned paper for the drawing, you will need some facial tissue.
+- Tissue: When you make the toned paper for the drawing, you will need some facial tissue.
 This will be used to rub charcoal particles into the surface of the paper to create an even, medium gray tone over the entire drawing surface.